theme-sticky-logo-alt

 Balanced Meals – Entrée meals normally include side dishes and occasionally salads, which makes them offer more balanced dinners compared to some of the fast food and delivery service.
 Variability of Portion Size – A few reviewers comment that the size of portions varies based on the store or the type of meal.

 Time-Saving – Saves hours of prep and cooking, which many families appreciate during busy weeks.
-Constraints of Shelf-Life These meals are perishable and cannot remain stored as long as they can be stored in a freezer or as traditional leftovers.
+Constraints of Shelf-Life These meals are perishable and cannot remain stored as long as they can remain stored in a freezer or as traditional leftovers.

 Better Than Fast Food – Often discussed as a healthier version of the regular fast food, more veggies and less processed food.
 Availability Varies by Location – Not all meal varieties remain consistently stocked at every Whole Foods store, which can frustrate repeat buyers.